 It shouldn’t.
 Protecting your business and your clients’ financial data is critical to averting the kind of disaster that could tank your business dreams.

-Soloists, freelancers and microbusinesses with few employees often have scarce resources available for ID theft prevention.
-But there are still a number of practical, affordable steps you can take to make it tougher for criminals to steal your valuable information.
+Solopreneurs, freelancers and businesses with few employees often have scarce resources available for ID theft prevention.
+But there are a number of practical, affordable steps you can take to make it tougher for criminals to steal your valuable information.

 1. Operate with an EIN.